Army

 [00:22] Akuned looked visibly surprised as Samanta returned the fish.
 It was less clear if she was also grateful, but she certainly didn't seem offended.

-With most of the fish returned, the kavkem own feeding ritual proved far less elaborate.
+With most of the fish returned, the kavkem's own feeding ritual proved far less elaborate.
 She sank her teeth into the fish's head and twisted the body aggressively until the skull popped off its spine, then began to pull slivers of the skeleton.
 The lizard she'd already eaten before Samanta returned the rest of the fish.

 Athechelt had done something similar with his own and was busy plucking feathers from the dead bird, evidently without any sense of feathery kinship to stop him, when a trill much like the one that he'd uttered earlier could be heard, and he stopped, attention snapping around, clearly trying to find the source of the sound.

 [01:32] No mammals in sight yet.
-Samanta, aware that from a strictly biological perspective she was closer kin to a scurrying rodent than to her feathered good friends, wandered if there were none to catch in the surrounding, if the kavkema didn't consider them good meals, or if Athechelt had deliberately avoided serving a mammal as a meal in front of a mammalian guest.
+Samanta, aware that from a strictly biological perspective she was closer kin to a scurrying rodent than to her feathered good friends, wondered if there were none to catch in the surrounding, if the kavkema didn't consider them good meals, or if Athechelt had deliberately avoided serving a mammal as a meal in front of a mammalian guest.

 As for herself, she had to be content with peeling clear-thin tinfoil from little squares of generic Food, of the appearance and consistency of packed humus, and with some sort of vaguely saltish-sweetish flavor.
 She felt there must be some reasonable compromise between that and tearing off the head of a raw fish with her bare teeth (her pitiful little blunt hominid teeth, which couldn't even regrow if they were left behind in a carcass), but it wasn't to be.